22 August 2026 · Registration

 Registration & the AED 1M Threshold

-An individual must register for corporate tax once their business turnover crosses AED 1 million in a calendar year.
-Registration is done on EmaraTax, the first tax period follows the calendar year, and the return is due nine months after the year-end.
-Missing the registration deadline carries an administrative penalty of AED 10,000, so it pays to register as soon as you can see the threshold approaching.
+An individual must register for UAE corporate tax once their business turnover crosses AED 1 million in a calendar year.
+Registration is completed on EmaraTax, the first tax period is the calendar year in which the threshold was crossed, and the return for that period is due nine months after the year-end — so crossing the line during 2026 means registering by 31 March 2027 and filing by 30 September 2027.
+Missing the registration deadline carries a fixed administrative penalty of AED 10,000, regardless of how small the eventual tax bill turns out to be, so it pays to register as soon as the threshold looks likely to be crossed rather than waiting for certainty at year-end.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting